-- 1. Are in the highest two grade levels of the school; - 2.
-Volunteer to speak; and - Are not in a disciplinary placement or under suspension from any extracurricular activity at the time of the speaking event.
+- 1. Are in the highest two grade levels of the school, - 2.
+Volunteer to speak, and - Are not in a disciplinary placement or suspended from any extracurricular activity at the time of the speaking event.
+Disciplinary placement includes In-School Suspension (ISS), Out-of-School Suspension (OSS), District Disciplinary Alternative Educational Placement (DAEP), Juvenile Justice Alternative Educational Placement (JJAEP), and expulsion.